Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce

 Photo Credit: The Listed Home.

-I can’t remember the first time I had Puttanesca sauce; it might have been a Jamie Oliver one — or Nigella — but I do remember that I absolutely loved it.
+I can’t remember the first time I had a homemade Puttanesca sauce; it might have been a Jamie Oliver one — or Nigella — but I do remember that I absolutely loved it.

-Deep and full of flavour, it’s an absolute knockout — especially when teamed with spaghetti and fresh meatballs.
+Deep and full of flavour, Italian Puttanesca is an absolute knockout — especially when teamed with spaghetti and fresh meatballs.

 Being able to cook something really tasty, from scratch — quickly and easily — is always gratifying.
 But when it’s something healthy that the whole family enjoys, it’s a real joy.

-This recipe is a real crowd pleaser; made with lean minced beef and basic store-cupboard ingredients, it’s my twins’ ultimate favourite simple balanced meal and — now we are based at home — they can also help me make it!
+This Puttanesca sauce with meatballs recipe is a real crowd pleaser; made with lean minced beef and basic pantry-cupboard ingredients, it’s my twins’ ultimate favourite simple balanced meal and it’s so easy, they can even help me make it!

 Pasta & Meatballs with a Simple Puttanesca Sauce Recipe